 Dr. Benjamin Arenkiel, assistant professor in molecular and human genetics at BCM, will follow with his talk, "Genetically Mapping Circuit Formation in the Mouse Brain."
 Arenkiel joined BCM as the first McNair Scholar in 2010.

 Models of human disease

-The keynote speaker will be Dr. Mario R. Capecchi, distinguished professor of human genetics and biology at the the Univeristy of Utah’s Eccles Institute of Human Genetics and a Howard Hughes Medical Institute Investigator.
+The keynote speaker will be Dr. Mario R. Capecchi, distinguished professor of human genetics and biology at the University of Utah’s Eccles Institute of Human Genetics and a Howard Hughes Medical Institute Investigator.
 Capecchi is a co-winner of the 2007 Nobel Prize in Physiology or Medicine for his contributions to discovering principles for introducing specific gene modification by use of embryonic stem cells in scientific models used in the lab.
 His discovery is used in laboratories across the globe and has set a new standard for research worldwide.

 His lecture is titled, "Gene Targeting into the 21st Century: Models of Human Disease from Cancer to Neuropsychiatric Disorders."